 The Matisse Museum

-The Musee Matisse holds one of the world’s largest collections of his works, and traces his evolution from his beginnings through his last works.
+The Musee Matisse holds one of the world’s largest collections of the works of Henri Matisse, and traces his evolution from his beginnings through his last works.

-How to get there: Take bus 15, 17, 20, or 25, bus stop Les Arènes / Musée Matisse.
+How to get there: Take bus #5 to bus stop Les Arènes / Musée Matisse.
 Click here for how to get to the Matisse Museum by bus.

 Address: 164 avenue des Arènes de Cimiez, Tel: (+33) (0)4 93 81 08 08.

-Hours: 10am to 6pm; closed Tuesdays, May 1, Easter Sunday, Christmas and Jan.
+Hours: 10am to 6pm in summer, 10am to 5pm in winter; closed Tuesdays, May 1, Easter Sunday, Christmas and Jan.
 1.

 Matisse was already a successful artist when he came to Nice alone in December 1917 at the age of 48 to treat his bronchitis.
 He booked a month at the seaside The Hotel Beau Rivage in Old Nice but it rained every single day, so he sadly painted the interior of his drab hotel room over and over.
 On the final day the sun came out, and when he saw the light he was hooked!
 He later wrote: